thautwarm/MLStyle.jl/latest/_sources/modules/ast.md.txt

 @capture
 -------------------

-- Description: Similar to `MacroTools.@capture`, but provided with a more regex-flavored matching.
+- Description: Similar to `MacroTools.@capture`, but provides a more regex-flavored matching.

 - Usage: `@capture template input_ast`,  note that `template` is purely static and cannot be a variable from current context.